 |Suited / Ill-suited||Suited when you want to move objects around in Unity, or plan to change the scene afterwards.||Suited when you want to upload complicated scenes to STYLY.

 （ex）Interactive scenes that use colliders, scenes where you want to change the lighting or gravity settings.

 Not suited if you need to change settings within STYLY.

 |Caution||Colliders are auto-applied, so scenes that utilize Playmaker Trigger Event may not work properly.||You need to delete the camera in the Unity scene beforehand.

 The upload may fail if the upload size is too large.

 |Article URL||How to upload an asset from Unity to STYLY||How to use the Unity Scene upload function|

-Please refer to the following articles for details.
+Please refer to the following articles for more details.

-That will be all for this article, where I introduced using STYLY to display your original avatars.
+That’s all for this article.
+I hope you gained valuable information from this introduction to using STYLY to display your original avatars.

 Creating and selling original avatars have become more and more common.
-I hope you try STYLY to show and promote your original avatar, and leads you to like the service.オリジナルアバターを制作・販売される方がどんどん増えるなか、そのオリジナルアバターの魅力を十全に伝えるための方法のひとつとしてVR空間やSTYLYに関心を持っていただくきっかけになれれば嬉しいです。
+I hope you try STYLY to show and promote your original avatar.
+I also hope that you will enjoy the STYLY platform.